dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 ### The source code in this post can also be found on Github

-The source code examples that I am writing about here can be [found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-lerp-geo/) in my test threejs reposapotry.
+The source code examples that I am writing about here can be [found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-lerp-geo/) in my test threejs repository.
 This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/).

 ### Version Numbers matter